jeff-goldstein/go-bulk-mailer/README.md

     }

 ## Development
-Pull request are always welcome.
-Application is made modular to make it easier to add new sources and services.
-Currently I need support for csv as source and mandrill as service.
+> Pull request are most welcome.

+Currently I have implemented support for csv as source and sparkpost as service.
 You are most welcome to add more services and sources.

 #### Todo
 1. Create test mode flag to send test email
 1. Implement support for sending attachment
 1. Daemon mode
 1. Generate sample config file
+1. create go get cli just like https://github.com/sideshow/apns2

 #### Folder structure
 `main.go` contains bootstapping code